khir829/Visual-Cryptography/README.md

 the correct key image.

 This code can take an image and make a key and cipher image out of it.
-The only limitation is that the image that is decrypted using the key and cipher images will be a binary black and white image.
+A limitation is that the image that is decrypted using the key and cipher images will be a binary black and white image.
 It is best if the image you may want to encrypt is originally black and white.